-To help you become a streamlined sports mom, I’m sharing with you my top soccer mom essentials, although this really goes for almost any sport your kiddo plays.
+To help you become a streamlined sports mom, here are my top soccer mom essentials, although this really goes for almost any sport your kiddo plays.

 Top Soccer Mom Essentials